-walk together and work-together we must walk the same way, work to the same end, and in the light and inspiration of the same central, unitive and leading idea.
+To walk together and work together we must walk the same way, work to the same end, and in the light and inspiration of the same central, unitive and leading idea.

-Logically, therefore-and in the spirit deeper than logic-let Spiritualists organize for Spiritualism, do their missionary work and circulate their journals and books for its growth and extension, put it in the front, engrave and blazon it on their hanners.
+Logically, therefore-and in the spirit deeper than logic-let Spiritualists organize for Spiritualism, do their missionary work and circulate their journals and books for its growth and extension, put it in the front, engrave and blazon it on their

-"Spiritualists and inquiriers" might be a name to include all not convinced, desirous for light, and ready for broad inquiry.
-Honest and competent materialists and "orthodox" persons as well, should have liberty of question, criticism. and speech, in due order, no sectarian or pharisaic-feeling should be encouraged, but we should hold to our leading object, and get light or warning as host we could best we could.
+Spiritualists and inquiriers" might be a name and ready for broad inquires, the first of light, and ready for broad inquiry.
+Honest and competent materialists and "orthodox" persons as well, should have liberty of question, criticism and speech, in due order, no sectarian or pharisate feeling should be encouraged, but we should hold, to our leading object, and set light or warning as to our leading object, and get light or warning as

-All this is simply wise consistency and method but not any want of respect for liberty of opinion on the part of others.
-Mr. B. F. Underwood, for instance, is, I judge-not knowing him personally -an honorable man and a materialist.
-He takes his own way, asks and expects no special support rom societies of Spiritualists, advocates his own views, says much that is worthy of note, and gives and gains respect for all honest opinions.
-So far, all well, but I should not care to send him out one week, and a Spiritualist the next, both sustained by one society to teach conflicting views and opposite philosophies of life.
-What little time and means I have I earnestly wish to devote to the advocacy of Spiritualism, in its high and beautiful aspects, for it is the great need of our age, and as it ves materialism die Our Michigan State Association of Spiritualists and Liberals does not have a single and central idea, but includes the education of the people in Spiritualism and in Liberalism-which is practically doubt and materialism-as leading elements Hence, inesitably, conflict, chill, perturbation and decay.
-Change it, so that our unitive idea shall be the spiritual idea and the way opens to harmony, warmth, unity, life, and a larger liberty than now.
-All this I say, not to im-pugn the aims or conduct of the officers or workers in that society, or to decry what good and true work it has done, but as the frank expression of earnest opinion.
-Always when perne have expressed dissatisfaction to me, I have said to them: "Go to the officers of the Associa-tion, and talk with them freely and fairly.
-Open counsel is better than faction.
+All this is simply wise consistency and method, but not any want of respect for liberty of opinion on the part of others.
+Mr. B. F. Underwood, for instance, is, I judge-not knowing him personall-an honorable man and a materialist.
+He take his own way, asks and expects no special support from societies of Spiritualists, advocates his own views, says much that is worthy of note, and gives and gains respect for all honest opinions.
+So far, all well, but I should not care to send him out one week, and a Spiritualist the next, both sustained by one society to teach conflicting views and op-posite philosophies of life.
+What little time and means I have I carnestly wish to devote to the advocacy of Spirituali-m, in its high and beautiful aspects, for it is the great need of our age, and as it lives materialism dies.